pyarchinit/pyarchinit/README.md

 2. Install the python packages requirements (see [Dependencies](#dependencies) paragraph)
 3. Open QGIS and then from Plugin manager use Install from ZIP to install the plugin

-**Note:** _While installing a message box could be prompted to warn you about missing python packages required from the plugin_
+**Note:** _While installing a message box could be prompted to warn you about missing python packages required from the plugin._

+**Note2:** _Under Windows is necessary to start QGIS as Administrator when you install the plugin.
+It is necessary to install all the dependencies properly._

 #### Dependencies
 * SQLAlchemy